 "Two thumbs up" - how mice use their hands and digits for manual dexterity: High-speed close-up video reveals a set of kinematic building-blocks and an outsized role for the thumbs as mice handle food (Barrett et al., 2020).
 Current work aims to characterize these "motor primitives" in greater detail, and identify the sensorimotor circuits that mediate this ethologically important aspect of forelimb-dependent behavior.

-In vivo analysis of cortical projection neurons: An ongoing effort in the lab is to build on knowledge gained from slice-based studies of cortical circuits to understand how these cells and circuits are involved in generating motor behavior.
-Our studies focus on applying a variety of methods to monitor (e.g. 2-photon imaging of genetically encoded calcium indicators; silicon probes) and manipulate (e.g. optogenetic/chemogenetic activation/silencing) the activities of cortical projection neurons such as corticospinal neurons.
+In vivo analysis of cortical projection neurons: An ongoing effort is to build on knowledge gained from slice-based studies of cortical circuits to understand how these cells and circuits are involved in generating motor behavior.
+We use multiple methods to monitor (linear array electrophysiology, EMGs, imaging) and manipulate (optogenetic activation and silencing) the activities of corticospinal and other projection neurons in sensorimotor circuits.

-Current: National Institutes of Health (NIH): National Institute of Neurological Disorders and Stroke (NINDS)
+Current: NIH; National Institute of Neurological Disorders and Stroke (NINDS)

-Past: Whitehall, Simons, BRF, & Rett Syndrome Research Foundations; NIH (NIDCD, NIBIB)
+Past: Whitehall, Simons, Brain Research Foundation, Rett Syndrome Research Foundation; NIH (NIDCD, NIBIB)